Web3 Analytics for Granular Segmentation: How to Choose a Platform [5 Tools Compared]

-Choose a Web3 analytics platform that decodes wallet behavior, supports multi-chain data, preserves privacy, and integrates with marketing tools to enable precise, on-chain-based user cohorts for growth and product decisions.
+Choose a Web3 analytics platform that decodes wallet behavior, supports multi-chain data, preserves privacy, and integrates with marketing tools to enable precise, onchain-native user cohorts for smarter growth and product decisions.

 Understanding Granular Segmentation in Web3 Analytics